 Peter was the only one of the eight people in hiding to have his own room.
 A staircase in the middle of the room lead to the attic and loft of the Secret Annex, where Peter could often be found: tinkering, doing carpentry, and chopping wood for the stove.

 Peter was rather quiet and withdrawn in the Secret Annex.
-According to Anne, he ‘spends all day lazing around on his bed, does a little carpentry and goes back to sleep again.’
+According to Anne, he ‘flops lazily on his bed half the time, does a bit of carpentry and goes back for another snooze.’
 Otto Frank also remarked that at first, Peter was 'lazy and disinterested’, and that there was little contact between him and Margot and Anne.
 ‘But then, the girls’ zeal encouraged him to learn and he was embarrassed to fall behind.’

-“The poor boy is even more badly in need of tenderness than I am, he still blushes each evening when we kiss goodnight and begs for one more.”
+“The poor boy seems to need a little more love even more than I do, he blushes every evening when he gets his goodnight kiss and simply begs for another.”

 Kissing in the attic